suhank/zea-engine/docs/api/Math/AttrValue.md

 <a name="AttrValue"></a>

 ### AttrValue
-Base class for values that can be stored in vertex attributes.
+Base class for Math types that can be stored in vertex attributes.
 <br>
 **Note:** These values use [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array) values to store their data.